 Before we go any further, it’s important to understand the situation cannabis license holders face.
 In many states, marijuana cultivators, processors, and dispensaries can’t get marijuana licenses unless they’ve secured property for their operations before they submit their license applications.
 That means the businesses have to pay rent while they wait to see if their applications for licenses are approved.

-Some marijuana businesses end up spending hundreds of thousands or even millions of dollars before they even have a marijuana license in hand.
+Some marijuana businesses end up spending hundreds of thousands or even millions of dollars on high rent payments before they even have a marijuana license in hand.
 What happens if they aren’t approved for licenses?
 And what happens if the property’s landlord makes things difficult by increasing the rent, adding fees or stipulations, or trying to cancel the rental agreement entirely?

 Clearly, real estate can create challenges for marijuana businesses, but it’s a key factor in determining the value of a marijuana-related business and its marijuana license.
 Across the country, the price of real estate for marijuana-related operations keeps going up.
 According to the New York Times, property prices and lease rates have doubled in recent years, and marijuana businesses are paying well-above market value in states like Massachusetts, California, Maine, and more.

 In Denver, Colorado, cannabis businesses paid two to three times above the market rate for rent between 2014 and 2016, and according to research published in 2017 by real estate services firm CBRE, cannabis cultivators are being charged $12 to $18 per square foot of warehouse space in Portland, Oregon, where the same space typically rents for just $5 per square foot to non-cannabis businesses.

 Fast forward to 2019 and license holders are still forced to pay a cannabis premium on property.
 In San Francisco, California, land has skyrocketed in value, and cannabis license holders are paying six-times the value it once sold for.
 In Colorado, industrial space is going for 30% above the national average.